Curses Disguised as Blessings

 Nowadays sunsets, rainbows, and all the other beauties of life are genuinely pleasing to me, in a wholly down-to-earth way.
 On the Internet, I sometimes use the handles “downfromfog” and “nonlevitating” because this is what I finally learned to do: come down out of the Waldorf fog, stop yearning for levitation or transcendence, and begin living.
 (Good ol' me.)

-It is both unnecessary and, indeed, immoral to launch children into the world burdened by expectations and yearnings that cannot be fulfilled.
+It is both unnecessary and, indeed, immoral to send children into the world burdened by expectations and yearnings that cannot be fulfilled.
 It means creating artificial but very deep problems that can take decades to resolve.
 It is wrong.

 Parents have a hard time coming to the realization that a Waldorf school can damage their children.
 The schools usually are pretty, bright artwork is on display everywhere, there are cute gnomes in some classrooms, lovely festivals are celebrated — it is hard to realize that such a school can be damaging.
 Yet this is precisely the realization parents need to reach, the sooner the better.